Skip to content

 The self assessment process will take care of most of your tax obligations – it includes details of any income you have received from savings and investments, the disposal of assets, or income from renting out property.

-If your business has a turnover of more than £85,000 (for the year from April 2023) over a 12 month period, you must also register your business for Value Added Tax (VAT).
+If your business has a turnover of more than £90,000 (for the year from April 2024) over a 12 month period, you must also register your business for Value Added Tax (VAT).

 When you are VAT-registered you will need to add VAT to all your bills.
 You will also be able to reclaim the VAT you have paid on business costs.

 In some circumstances, it may be beneficial to register your business for VAT, even if your turnover is below the VAT threshold.
-This is usually the case if the majority of your clients are business customers who can reclaim the VAT you charge them.

 Get more detailed help on VAT in;

-Having a dedicated business bank account
+Open a separate business bank account

-Most banks offer 12 to 18 months of free banking for a new business.
 After this, you’ll typically be charged a monthly account fee of around £6.50/month for a business current account, plus transaction fees.

-As a Bytestart visitor, you can take advantage of an excellent promotion running for a limited time – simply open a Tide business account, and you will qualify for £50 cashback – even if you use it as a secondary account.
+Simply open a Tide business account, and you will qualify for £50 cashback – even if you use it as a secondary account.

-Keeping accurate financial and business records
+Keep accurate financial and business records

 Aside from keeping on top of your business cashflow, keeping clear and accurate records of all your sales and expenses is crucial to the survival of your new business.

-You should keep all your receipts, invoices, bank statements, and any other paperwork, in a safe place.
+Make sure you keep all your receipts, invoices, bank statements, and any other paperwork, in a safe place.

-Online accounting software can be a big help
+Online accounting software is a big help

 Remember to get professional advice from a qualified person before taking any action.
 Don’t rely purely on the information contained in this article.

-Tide Business Bank Account - £50 Cashback!
+Free Tide Business Bank Account + £50 Cashback!